-Eligible organizations are those currently engaged in housing and/or community development in rural areas or actively working to build this capacity, such as Community Development Corporations (CDCs), Community Housing Development Organizations (CHDOs), local/county governments, Native nations, and nonprofits involved in (or looking to increase) affordable housing activities.
+Eligible organizations are those currently engaged in housing and/or community development in rural areas or actively working to build this capacity, such as Community Development Corporations (CDCs), Community Housing Development Organizations (CHDOs), local/county governments, Native Nations, and Rural Housing Development Organizations (RHDOs) involved in (or looking to increase) affordable housing activities.
 Statewide entities are not currently eligible.

 Eligible Projects and Activities

 The Strengthening Rural Communities Program provides assistance for rural communities in: